 It's a known fact that an unhealthy diet can cause neurodegenerative diseases in people.
 But what about our birds?
 Do the same rules apply?

-Here's how to keep your bird's brain working like it should so it doesn't have any behavioral issues...
+Here's how to keep your bird's brain working like it should so it doesn't have any diet-related behavioral issues...

 Parrots are very intelligent and emotional creatures.
-In fact, theyâre capable of experiencing true happiness, sorrow, depression, frustration and anger.
-Just like us, parrots can get into a bad mood if theyâre lacking in certain vitamins or minerals, so itâs important to be aware of what you feed your bird every day.
+In fact, they’re capable of experiencing true happiness, sorrow, depression, frustration and anger.
+Just like us, parrots can get into a bad mood if they’re lacking in certain vitamins or minerals, so it’s important to be aware of what you feed your bird every day.

-While your parrotâs diet is one of its biggest indicators of how itâll behave, it isnât their only factor.
-Parrots can be affected by environmental factors like moody neighbors or rude family members, so check for signs that your bird is struggling to adjust to a new lifestyle before assuming that you need to supplement its diet.
+So, check for signs that your bird is struggling and adjust to a new lifestyle before assuming that you need to supplement its diet.

 If your parrot is perpetually hyper, acts pretty miserable, is persistently agitated or aggressive, or shows signs of anxiety, they may need a few diet changes.

-The number one sign of a parrot thatâs not feeling 100% is moodiness.
-If your bird is constantly hyper or angry or if it is listless and sad, something is wrong with it's mood.
 A happy, health bird wakes up rested and enjoys staying busy throughout the day.
 It enjoys foraging for food, climbing around and exploring its environment, and playing with a variety of toys.

 A healthy parrot should also sleep well at night; check for over-stimulation from too much TV or other exposure to artificial light (like lamps) before bedtime.
-These are just a few tips on how to spot health problems earlyâthe sooner you address them, they better chance you have at treating them successfully.
+These are just a few tips on how to spot bird mental health problems early—the sooner you address them, they better chance you have at treating them successfully.

 Pay attention to how energetic your bird appears to be; if you notice major changes in its behavior, do an extensive vet checkup to ensure nothing is medically wrong with it.
 You can find an avian vet here.
 If there are no avian vets within a reasonable driving distance, opt for an exotic pet specialist.

-Omega-3 fatty acids - These healthy fats are a must for your birdâs diet.
+Omega-3 fatty acids - These healthy fats are a must for your bird’s diet.
 They promote healthy nerve function and support brain development in young birds.
 Proper brain functioning wards off both depression and anxiety.
 Consider. feeding your bird walnuts and other nuts, pumpkin seeds, wheat germ, chia seeds.

 Selenium - This trace mineral is important for proper thyroid function, which is responsible for energy metabolism.
 Plus, it plays a role in cognitive functions.
 Your bird may benefit from spinach, tomatoes, and boiled lentils.

 Lycopene is found in tomatoes, apricots, red peppers and watermelons.
-Lycopene boosts your birdâs antioxidant levels to protect against oxidative stress on cells.
+Lycopene boosts your bird’s antioxidant levels to protect against oxidative stress on cells.
 Cell oxidation can cause lesions in the brain.

 Vitamin B12 - Deficiency of Vitamin B12 leads to some unpleasant effects like depression, anxiety and fearfulness.
 Vitamin B12 is a nutrient that helps keep nerve cells healthy in brain and throughout the body.
 If your bird is acting tired and weak, low vitamin B12 may be the culprit.
 Banana's, apples, and berries are great sources of vitamin B12.